 We know that the RSD maintains the highest level of fiscal responsibility to the community it serves.
-Fiscal responsibility and transparency is one of Skanska's values as well.
+Fiscal responsibility and transparency are two of Skanska's values as well.
 We understand that RSD has no other funding source and that the project team must meet the budget.
-We also understand that during design if the estimate is overly conservative we may miss opportunities to enhance the Wilkes project.
+We also understand that during design if the estimate is overly conservative we may miss opportunities to enhance the Reynolds High School project.